j-rosas/mdef/docs/seminars/01-Bootcamp.md

 5) Map the courses we are having this trimester in terms of what you have learned (for the past ones), and what you would like to learn (ones to come).

 ![](../images/personalplan.jpg)

+I had made a circular draft for the first term, because I think that the 1st term process is circular, not returning to zero, but to gain the experience of the courses and become a "new me" with all the new knowledge and experiences.

 6) Justify and describe your "draft" personal development plan for the master program.